Get to Know Krampus and What to expect At A Krampus Run

 The name “Krampus” derives from the German word “Kampen,” which means “claw.”
 Artists often depict him as a goat-like creature with horns, fangs, and a long tongue, dressed in ragged fur.
 I’m not exaggerating when I say that those who don the costumes go all out to bring this character to life.

-In some portrayals, a large woman whips tiny men with her birch sticks, carrying them off in her satchel.
+In some portrayals, there is a large woman who whips tiny men with her birch sticks, carrying them off in her satchel.
 In another depiction, a smiling woman dangles a defeated-looking Krampus in the air, hiding his bundle of birch sticks behind her back.

 What is Krampusnacht?